 <form>tags, add a heading and paragraph to inform users how required fields are marked:

 <h1>Payment form</h1> <p>Required fields are followed by <strong><abbr title="required">*</abbr></strong>.</p>

 - Next we'll add a larger section of code into the form, below our previous entry.
 Here you'll see that we are wrapping the contact information fields inside a distinct

 <section>element.
-Moreover, we have a set of two radio buttons, each of which we are putting inside its own list (
+Moreover, we have a set of three radio buttons, each of which we are putting inside its own list (

 <li>) element.
 We also have two standard text